 - There is no clear business intelligence strategy that outlines what data is needed to operate the supply chain.
 The Department has begun to develop its approach, through documents like the Interim Defence Logistics Information Strategy, and it should build on this work to develop a comprehensive information strategy for its supply chain, and the Chief Information Officer should champion the importance of good supply chain information.

 - Legacy systems, especially those for base inventory and warehousing systems, represent a critical risk to the Department’s ability to supply its personnel.
 The Department should improve and upgrade all facets of its supply chain information data systems, especially considering the significant operational risks of continuing to use decades-old IT systems.

 - The Department should make more use of the Supply Chain Operating Reference benchmark.
 The Department should identify opportunities to learn from others, and benchmark performance and processes where possible.
 It should do this with immediate effect.

-- Many roles in the performance management cells in the supply chain are filled by non-specialists who often lack the requisite skills, furthermore,skills developed in-role are often lost as staff usually stay in post for two years or less.
+- Many roles in the performance management cells in the supply chain are filled by non-specialists who often lack the requisite skills, furthermore, skills developed in-role are often lost as staff usually stay in the post for two years or less.
 This is inefficient and risks value for money.
-The Department should ensure it has specialists in post, through creating a specialist career path for logisticians to allow retention and reward of key skills and implementing documented handover processes and mentoring of new staff.
+The Department should ensure it has specialists in the post, by creating a specialist career path for logisticians to allow retention and reward of key skills and implementing documented handover processes and mentoring of new staff.